slide-lig/rmlcm/README.md

 ***

-As for this project, The PLCM algorithme is implemented as a plugin in Rapidminer.
-It makes the usage of PLCM algorithme easier.
+As for this project, The PLCM algorithm is implemented as a plugin in Rapidminer.
+It makes the usage of PLCM algorithm easier.

 **Key word: Pattern mining, Multicore, Rapidminer**